 In fact, we're on a mission to make one million millionaires by 2028.
 We'd love YOU to be one of them!

-That's why we made this FREE course that will walk you step by step through the process of becoming a millionaire.
+That's why we made this FREE course that will walk you step by step through the process of building a 7-figure business and becoming a millionaire.